When to call for help

 If you know someone who has shown signs of suicide.

 Watchful waiting may be enough if a mood episode has just started, and you are taking proper medications.
 If your mood episode has not improved within two weeks, call your doctor.

 If you have a loved one who is experiencing a manic episode and is behaving irrationally, contact the person’s doctor and help the person seek treatment.

 Who to See

-Treatment can include both medications and counseling.
-It is best to establish a long-term relationship with your care provider(s) so that when you enter a mood disturbance, your care provider(s) can recognize the changes in your behavior and provide a quick diagnosis and treatment.
+Treatment can include both medications and counselling.
+It is best to establish a long-term relationship with your care provider(s) so that when you enter a mood disturbance, your care provider(s) can recognize the changes in your behaviour and provide a quick diagnosis and treatment.

 Bipolar disorder can be diagnosed and treated by any of the following health professionals:

 You may also choose to participate in counselling, which can be very beneficial in helping you deal with mood changes and the effects bipolar disorder has on your life.
 Any of the following can offer helpful counselling: